ztzg/zk-locust-tests/README.md

 ## Extended Statistics Utilities

-The `locust_extra.stats` module allows to collect an extended set of statistics compared to Locust's normal `--csv` parameter.
+The `locust_extra.stats` module enables the collection of an extended set of statistics (compared to Locust's `--csv` parameter).

 A Locust script can enable the monitor by including the following bit: